GavinKemp69/dnd-notes/Session Notes/Session 23.md

 We start in a combat.
 A stone golem being headbutted by a giant bull and a dragon, both overgrown and in environmental decay.
 We ambush the two creatures and kill the dragon during the ambush.

+We defeat all the enemies and inspect the Stone golem.
+It's kneeling down and we notice that it's arm begins to wiggle and a panel opens up.
+Out waddles an older female Gnome(equivalent of 65yearold human) around 350 years old.
+She's wearing what were once very vibrant blue robes that are faded.
+She thanks us and introduces herself as [[Rosimiphi Flukerest]], explaining that the stone golem is broken.
+We are invited into the golem and take a short rest while she tells her tale.

+There are many leatherbound books and rich mahogany.
+It's 4 stories tall with a spiral staircase going up the floors.
+She has a tea set and fancy cakes.
+We sit round and explains that she has a problem with the golem.